11. Preparing for an inspection

 Reports under regulation 35 and NMS 25 can be submitted using an online form.
 This is the most secure, and our preferred, method of receiving notifications.

-Reports under NMS 25 can also be emailed to email@example.com.
+Reports under NMS 25 can also be emailed to firstname.lastname@example.org.
 However, information sent by email is not secure.
 Providers should be aware of the associated risks while operating within the information guidelines of their own organisation.
-If providers need to use email, they must include Ofsted’s unique reference number (URN) and the date on which the visit occurred on the report.
+If providers need to use email, they must include Ofsted’s unique reference number (URN).

 If providers are unable to submit these reports online, they can post them to: